BDeMo/homepage/_pages/about.md

 **👣 Current Career**
 ---

-During my research period, as an author and a reviewer of Top AI conferences and journals, I have appreciated the fascination and what I want to do, so I pursue a PhD career further.
+During my research period, as an author and a reviewer of Top conferences and journals, I have appreciated the fascination and what I want to do, so I pursue a PhD career further.
 I am busy with my visa now.

 **🔍 Research Interests**
 ---

-My research focus on the AI efficiency and ...
+My research focus on the Resource Cost Reduction and ...
 <!-- - 🖐️ **Works in hands**.
 My works are mainly both theoretical analyses and corresponding methods about Efficient AI on Trends, Generative Models, AI Privacy and Safety and Federated Learning. -->
 - 🖐️ **Works in hands**.
-My works are mainly both theoretical analyses and corresponding methods about Resource Cost Reduction and Efficient AI on Trends, AI Privacy and Safety.
+My works are mainly both theoretical analyses and corresponding methods about Resource Cost Reduction and Efficiency on Trends, AI Privacy and Safety.
 - 🎓 **Overall background**.
 A knowledge and research background about math+cs, system/control/information theories, deep learning thoeries, optimization and generalization analyses.
 - 🌟 **More-interest**.
 There is a continuing interest in technical research as well as basic science research.
 Physics and other science disciplines are always beautiful.
 <!-- - **Distributed Learning and Optimization**: -->